pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 On the screen, the memory bloomed.
 She took his vision and gave it form.
 Rain on the window became weeping code.
 The flicker of the monitor became the first beat of a monstrous heart.
 His own reflection, young and feverish, warped into a divine, terrible thing, its eyes burning with a light that was not his own.
 She was showing him the god that had been lurking within his mortal flesh.
 She was showing him his own soul, perfected through her gaze.

-She was not just eating.
-She was worshipping.
+She was both eating and worshipping.
 She was taking the most secret, sacred part of him and deifying it.

 The sight broke him.
 Soren was on his knees, a ragged, choking sound tearing from his throat.
 It was not a sob of sorrow, but the guttural cry of a body pushed past its limits, a spasm of pure, agonizing release.
 His whole frame shuddered, a violent, ecstatic tremor.
 He reached out, his hand not just trembling but spasming, and pressed it flat against the screen, against the image of his own transfigured soul.
 His other hand fumbled at his clothes, freeing himself as the climax overtook him, his release a mortal offering to the perfect, reciprocal beauty of their shared divinity.